Propaganda in the Soviet Union: Anti-Polish

 Poland's capitalist government and its chief of state, Marshal Józef Piłsudski, were fierce anti-communists; all parties or groups affiliated with Communist activities were banned and its members sent to Bereza Kartuska concentration camp in eastern Poland.
 This potentially fueled Soviet propaganda against the Polish state and vice versa.
 The posters often featured capitalist mustached Poles dressed as lords, barons, nobles or generals holding a whip over enslaved Ukrainians and Belarusians, which were a minority in Poland at the time.

+The Soviet Union perpetrated multiple atrocities against the Polish people, most notably the Katyn massacre of military officers and intelligentsia in 1940.

 Spanish war

 Many Soviet and Communist writers and artists participated in the Spanish Civil War (Mikhail Koltsov, Ilya Ehrenburg) or supported the Republicans.
 Popular revolutionary poem Grenada by Mikhail Arkadyevich Svetlov was published in 1926.

 World War II

 Pre-war anti-Nazi propaganda

 Professor Mamlock and The Oppenheim Family were released in 1938 and 1939 respectively.

-Molotov–Ribbentrop Pact
+Molotov–Ribbentrop pact

-In the face of massive Soviet bewilderment, the Molotov–Ribbentrop Pact was defended by speaker in Gorky Park.
+In the face of massive Soviet bewilderment, the Molotov–Ribbentrop Pact was defended by a speaker in Gorky Park.
 Molotov defended it in an article in Pravda proclaiming that it was a treaty between states, not systems.
 Stalin himself devised diagrams to show that Neville Chamberlain had wanted to pit the USSR against Nazi Germany, but Comrade Stalin had wisely pit Great Britain against Nazi Germany.

 For the duration of the pact, propagandists highly praised Germans.
-Anti-German or anti-Nazi propaganda like Professor Mamlock were banned.
+Anti-German or anti-Nazi propaganda like Professor Mamlock was banned.